Beliavsky/Fortran-code-on-GitHub/README.md

 [CFD](https://github.com/brli3/CFD): basic CFD schemes implemented in Fortran using Finite-Volume and Finite-Difference Methods, by brli3.
 Sample simulations and figures are provided.

+[CFL3D](https://github.com/nasa/CFL3D): structured-grid, cell-centered, upwind-biased, Reynolds-averaged Navier-Stokes (RANS) code, by Chris Rumsey et al. It can be run in parallel on multiple grid zones with point-matched, patched, overset, or embedded connectivities.

 [CGNS](https://github.com/CGNS/CGNS): the CFD General Notation System (CGNS) provides a standard for recording and recovering computer data associated with the numerical solution of fluid dynamics equations

 [Channel3d](https://github.com/GongZheng-Justin/Channel3d): efficient second- /fourth-order finite-difference direct numerical simulation (DNS) solver with versatile viscous treatments, also with the ability to handle different boundary conditions, by GongZheng-Justin